sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 | user_search |     |
 -------------|------
 description  | Search configuration for users.
-See the [user search attributes](#user-search-attributes) for more information. required     | true type         | Map example      | {{< highlight shell >}}
+See the [user search attributes][22] for more information. required     | true type         | Map example      | {{< highlight shell >}}